urzyme/urzyme.github.io/class2/gly2/README.md

 The catalytic domain of GlyRS-B is the smallest among all of Class II.
-The catalytic domains of AlaRS and GlyRS-B, which constitute subclass IId (Valencia-Sánchez et al., 2016), are characterised by their absence of the small interface between motifs 1 and 2 (Douglas et al. 2023).
+The catalytic domains of AlaRS and GlyRS-B, which constitute subclass IId (Valencia-Sánchez et al., 2016), are characterized by their absence of the small interface between motifs 1 and 2 (Douglas et al. 2023).
 The small interface promotes dimerisation in other Class II synthetases, and therefore AlaRS and GlyRS-B form oligomers through alternative means.
 GlyRS-B operates as a heterotetramer composed of two $\alpha$ subunits and two $\beta$ subunits, unlike most Class II synthetases which are homodimeric.
 Other Class II tetramers include [PheRS](/class2/phe1) and [SepRS](/class2/sep).
 In certain bacteria, such as *Chlamydia trachomatis*, the two subunits are encoded by a single gene and the $\alpha$ and $\beta$ regions are part of the same protomer (Wagar et al. 1995).
 The fusion or fission of AARS genes that result in switching between homodimeric and heterotetrameric enzymes has also been observed in AlaRS and [PylRS](/class2/pyl).